Easy Main Dish Recipes for Busy Weeknights

 - Bake at 400* for 14 – 16 minutes or until golden brown.

 - My kids love these as a quick between-event snack.
 The biscuit was sturdy enough so they could eat it in the car if necessary.
 I just made these again yesterday, but substituted sausage for the beef.
 I wrapped two cups in foil and placed in the freezer.
-I plan to reheat in the toaster oven for 15 minutes or so at 350* (this is approximate, since I haven't done it before) and serve as a breakfast.
+I plan to reheat in the toaster oven for 15 minutes or so at 350* and serve as a breakfast.

 From Melissa: